missioncontrolai/launchkit/README.md

     }
 ```

+> [!NOTE]
+>
-- **Return type should be serializable to JSON.**
+> - **Return type should be serializable to JSON.**

-> [!TIP]
-> When returning a dictionary, make sure that the fiels names are descriptive.
+> - When returning a dictionary, make sure that the fiels names are descriptive.
 The bot will use them to generate better summaries to function execution results.

 ### Exposing your functions to the bot